Lotus position: Effects

-Lotus is one of the yoga poses that most commonly causes injury.
+The Lotus position is one of the yoga poses that most commonly causes injury.
 Attempts to force the legs into lotus pose can injure the knees by squeezing and damaging the medial meniscus cartilage; this is painful and takes a long time to heal.
 The hip joints must rotate outwards approximately 115 degrees to permit full lotus.
 Students who cannot achieve this much hip rotation may try to compensate by bending the knee joint sideways, risking injury.
 Rather than bending the knee, the thighs can be encouraged to rotate outwards (using hand pressure or a strap).

 The yoga guru B. K. S. Iyengar notes that people unused to sitting on the floor will initially feel "excruciating" pain in the knees, but that this subsides with practice, until the pose becomes relaxing, both restful and alert and hence ideal for pranayama.

 Twentieth century advocates of some schools of yoga, such as Iyengar, made claims for the effects of yoga on specific organs, without adducing any evidence.

 Iyengar claimed that Padmasana encourages blood circulation in the abdomen and lumbar region, toning the spine and abdominal organs.